Armenia continues breaking ceasefire with Azerbaijan

 Trend:

-Meanwhile, the Azerbaijani army positions on nameless heights and in the Aghbulag, Kokhanabi and Munjuglu villages of the Tovuz district were shelled from the Armenian army positions located in the Chinari, Aygedzor villages and on nameless heights of the Berd district of Armenia.

-The Azerbaijani army positions on nameless heights of the Gadabay district underwent fire from the Armenian army position located on nameless heights of the Krasnoselsk district of Armenia.
+Armenian armed forces, located on nameless heights in Ijevan district, in Barekamavan, Voskevan villages and on nameless heights in Noyemberyan district, in Mosesgekh, Chinari villages of Berd district and on nameless heights in Krasnoselsk district subjected to fire the positions of the Azerbaijani Armed Forces located in Jafarli, Gaymagli, Gushchu Ayrim, Kamarli villages of Gazakh district, in Alibeyli, Kokhanebi and Aghbulag villages of Tovuz district and on nameless heights in Gadabay district.

-The Azerbaijani army also underwent fire from the Armenian positions located near the Armenian-occupied Goyarkh village of the Tartar district, Garagashli, Marzili, Sarijali, Javahirli, Yusifjanli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Gorgan, Garakhanbayli, Horadiz, Ashagi Veysalli villages of the Fuzuli district, as well as from the positions on nameless heights in the Goygol, Goranboy, Tartar, Aghdam, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt, Yarimja villages of Terter district, Shikhlar, Yusifjanli villages of Aghdam district, Kuropatkino village of Khojavand district, Gorgan, Ashaghi Veysalli and Ashaghi Seyidahmedli villages of Fuzuli district, as well as from positions located on nameless heights in Goranboy, Terter, Aghdam, Khojavand, Fuzuli and Jabrayil districts.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.